ARTICLE

 “Outdoor cooking on a portable BBQ in warmer weather gives you the opportunity to entertain friends and family, cook up a storm at the campsite or enjoy those BBQ flavours on your own.”

-When it comes to portable BBQs, there are three main options for fuel: electricity, LP gas and natural gas.
+When it comes to portable BBQs, there are two main options for fuel: LP gas and electric.
 Next, you’ll need to pick a size – think about how many people you’ll be cooking for and where you’re going to use your portable BBQ.

 If you’re cooking for less than five people on a camping trip, a smaller BBQ will suffice, but if your plans are much grander (like a Christmas BBQ for the extended family) you might need to look into bigger options.
 To learn more about the different types of BBQs, check out which type of BBQ do you need this summer.